Too Hot (Kool & the Gang song)

-"Too Hot" is a song recorded by the American band Kool & the Gang for their 1979 album Ladies' Night.
-It was written by George Brown and Kool & the Gang, and produced by Eumir Deodato and Kool & the Gang.
-The song reached number five on the US Billboard Hot 100.
+"Too Hot" is a song recorded by the American band Kool & the Gang for their first Platinum-selling 1979 album Ladies' Night.
+It was written by George Brown and Kool & the Gang and produced by Eumir Deodato and Kool & the Gang.

+The Gold certified single reached number five on the US US Billboard Hot 100 and number three on Billboards R&B survey in the spring of 1980.